bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     \image "frog.img"
     ```

-# The "equation" directive

-This directive is intended to provide a way for a translation
+The "equation" composite block is intended to provide a way for a translation
-backend to insert an equation section which may include one or more
+backend to insert an equation section which may include one or more equations
-equations each with a unique equation number.
+each with a unique equation number.

-    .equation{n:2}
+    .equation
     &label{a b}
     \\
     ```